 There is free WiFi in the terminal building At Muelle de Trasatlanticos.
 This opens out onto the most wonderful welcome with shops and cafés overlooking a harbour full of pretty boats.

 There is also a toy shop which sells useful pool toys such as arm bands and swimming goggles.
+Apart from that Vigo is a fantastic fishing village and the perfect place to explore from your cruise ship.

 Can you get into town on foot from Vigo port?